mengdi1012/PiazzaOrdering-WebApp/README.md

     - Function design
     We use standard and intuitive function name in our project.
 We also decompose complex functions into simpler sub-functions.
 We use less comment and we don't have  commented out code left.

+-Line Coverage
+    With main: 69% line coverage
+    Without main: 91% line coverage
+    (A lot of command-line interface code in main)

 - Code Craftsmanship
     We try our best to follow the clean coding requirements.
     We also use SonarLint to help us find improper coding.